KayLotura2/roll-character/README.md

 ### To Run Your Own Instance of a Roll Character Bot

+You will need to have node and npm [installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 First, log into discord developers portal and create your own Discord Bot, and get it's Discord Token
   * https://discord.com/developers/applications